Frimkron/mud-pi/README.md

 ---------------

-Telnet is simple text-based network communication protocol that was invented in 1969 and has since been superseded by other, more secore protocols.
+Telnet is simple text-based network communication protocol that was invented in 1969 and has since been superseded by other, more secure protocols.
 It does remain popular for a few specialised uses however, MUD games being one of these uses.
 A long (and boring) history of the telnet protocol can be found here:
 <http://www.cs.utexas.edu/users/chris/think/ARPANET/Telnet/Telnet.shtml>